MiquelMarinoEspinosa/Theatrical-Players-Refactoring-Kata-php/README.md

 - Every time a refactor step is done in the code, the approval tests will be executed and the code coverage will be scrutinized

 #### Refactor steps
+- Extract `switch` statement into its own method called `amountFor`